djyamunaq/aDNA-Simulation-Pipeline/README.md

 ```

 ## Installation:
 The file install.sh is responsible for installing necessary dependencies and setup to run the pipeline.
+It's necessary to have *sudo* access in order to install the package and all the dependencies.

 ```
 $ cd aDNA-Simulation-Pipeline
 $ ./install.sh